Calculating things

 1

-The first thing you need to do to calculate cubic meters is to determine height and width, in order to calculate the area you need to store whatever you wish.
-For example, suppose you have a 5 meter wide container and 2 meters long.
+The first thing you need to do to calculate cubic meters is to determine the height and width, in order to calculate the area you need to store whatever you wish.
+For example, suppose you have a 5-meter wide container and 2 meters long.
+Accurately measuring these dimensions is crucial to ensure that the calculated volume will accommodate the object or material in question.

 2

-To find the surface you need to multiply width and length so, following the example, the surface area is 5 meters by 2 meters which equals 10 square meters.
+To find the surface, you need to multiply width and length so, following the example, the surface area is 5 meters by 2 meters, which equals 10 square meters.
+This calculation provides the base area over which the volume will extend, given the height measurement.

 How to Calculate Cubic Meters - Step 2